 Do we need to “reapply” for financial aid every year?

-If I have questions or want to learn more about the University of St. Thomas' adherance to Title IX federal legislation who should I contact?
+If I have questions or want to learn more about the University of St. Thomas' adherence to Title IX federal legislation who should I contact?

 In compliance with Title IX of the Education Amendment of 1972, the university does not discriminate on the basis of sex in programs and activities.
-The university has appointed Dr. Linda Halverson, associate vice president for administration, as the Title IX coordinator to implement the university's efforts to comply with this law and its related regulations, including the invesitgation of any alleged non-compliance with or activity probibited by Title IX, such as sexual harrassment.
-Any person who believes that the univeristy is not in full complicance wiht Title IX should contact Dr. Halverson.
+The university has appointed Ms. Nora Fitzpatrick , Senior Assistant Dean for Administration, as the Title IX coordinator to implement the university's efforts to comply with this law and its related regulations, including the investigation of any alleged non-compliance with or activity prohibited by Title IX, such as sexual harassment.
+Any person who believes that the university is not in full compliance with Title IX should contact Ms. Fitzpatrick.